DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Background and related work

 Since $\arg\min$ is not differentiable ($\frac{\partial \hat{\vz}}{\partial \vz}$ does not exist), VQ does not pass any gradients from $\vx_r$ to $\vx$.\looseness-1

-\textbf{Straight-Through Estimator \citep[STE,][]{bengioSTE}} deals with this issue by copying the gradients through a non-differentiable VQ function, while assuming $\frac{\partial \hat{\vz}}{\partial \vz} = \1$, such that it defines the final quantized latent as $\vz_q=\vz+sg[\hat{\vz}-\vz]$.
+\textbf{Straight-Through Estimator \citep[STE,][]{bengioSTE}} deals with this issue by copying the gradients through the non-differentiable VQ function, while assuming $\frac{\partial \hat{\vz}}{\partial \vz} = \1$, such that it defines the final quantized latent as $\vz_q=\vz+sg[\hat{\vz}-\vz]$.
 The loss function that STE uses is

-where $sg[\cdot]$ refers to the stop gradient operator and MSE is the mean squared error.
+where $sg[\cdot]$ refers to the stop gradient operator, and MSE is the mean squared error.
 The first term is the reconstruction loss that optimizes the encoder and decoder parameters by copying the gradients intact over VQ in backpropagation.
 The second term is the codebook loss that optimizes the selected codewords (\ie, $\vc_{i^*}$), and the third term is the commitment loss that optimizes the encoder parameters to make the encoder output $\vz$ close to $\vc_{i^*}$.

 \textbf{Exponential Moving Averages \citep[EMA,][]{oord2018neural}} also copies the gradients intact through VQ via $\vz_q=\vz+sg[\hat{\vz}-\vz]$.
 However, EMA updates the codebook vectors as a function of moving averages of latent variables $\vz$.
 EMA keeps the reconstruction and commitment losses, and skips the codebook loss in \cref{eq:ste_loss} to update the selected codewords as